senny/rbenv.el/README.md

 Usage
 -----

-* `global-rbenv-mode` activate / deactivate rbenv.el
+* `global-rbenv-mode` activate / deactivate rbenv.el (The current Ruby version is shown in the modeline)
 * `rbenv-use-global` will activate your global ruby
 * `rbenv-use` allows you to choose what ruby version you want to use
 * `rbenv-use-corresponding` searches for .ruby-version and activates